Guide

 Why Permits Matter to Insurance Agents

-1. Coverage gaps during construction
+1. Coverage questions during construction

 2. Increased replacement cost after renovation